-Description of the newsletter: Each week, the clever mind from Trends.vc, Dru Riley, discovers one trendy business topic (hence the name) and he provides you with numerous valuable tips, suggestions, links you can check out.
+Description of the newsletter: Each week, the clever mind from Trends.vc, Dru Riley, discovers one trendy business topic and he provides you with numerous valuable tips, suggestions and links you can check out.

-The topics are versatile; some of them have been: digital products, building communities, bootstrap funds and personal brands.
+The topics are versatile; some of them have been: digital products, building communities, bootstrap funds, and personal brands.

 Pricing: Freemium.
-You can get the lite version of the reports for free, or the pro version for $297/year.
+You can get the lite version of the reports for free or the pro version for $297/year.

 Description of the newsletter: Curated by Sari Azout, Check Your Pulse is a specially-designed newsletter about technology and startups.
-Through her hand-picked collection of articles, Sari’s goal is to make you feel more human, to stay inspired, and of course, develop a better mindset!
+Through her hand-picked collection of articles, Sari’s goal is to make you feel more human, to stay inspired, and of course, to develop a better mindset!

 This newsletter will encourage you to think more about the people who built the latest technological innovations rather than the news itself.